Kentucky Route 313: Meade County

 KY 313 crosses over Otter Creek and intersects KY 1882 (Old Fort Avenue).
 At this intersection, KY 144 begins to run concurrently with KY 313.
 They curve to the west-northwest and split.
 It curves to the northwest and intersects KY 1816 (Rabbit Run Road).
 KY 144 begins to additionally run concurrently with KY 313.
 They continue to the northwest and intersect the eastern terminus of KY 333 (Big Spring Road).
 They continue to the northwest and intersect US 60.
 Shortly after its junction with US 60, KY 144 leaves KY 313 and heads towards Garrett.
 KY 313 continues traveling northwestward until it reaches the Brandenburg city limits.
 There, it intersects KY 448, and heads around the west side of Brandenburg.
 The route terminates at the Matthew E. Welsh Bridge across the Ohio River.
 A portion of KY 313 around Brandenburg from KY 79 to KY 448 was assigned as KY 1051.

+History

+KY 313 was designated on August 7, 1989.

+The original KY 313 ran from the Tennessee State Line northward via Kentucky Bend Road in far west Fulton County.
+This route was removed of the state highway system by May 11, 1981.